litemcp

 Resources

-Resources represent data that an MCP server makes available to clients, using unique URIs.
+Resources represent any kind of data that an MCP server wants to make available to clients, such as file contents, screenshots, images, log files, and more.

 server.addResource({